Performance Analysis and User Association Optimization for Wireless Network Aided by Multiple Intelligent Reflecting Surfaces: Proposed Solutions to (P1)

-Proposition \ref{IRSbalancing} implies that the user SINRs can be adjusted by switching the IRS association from one to another user.
-This thus offers us an efficient successive refinement algorithm to improve the network common SINR iteratively.
+Proposition \ref{IRSbalancing} implies that the user ASAINRs can be adjusted by switching the IRS association from one to another user.
+This thus offers us an efficient successive refinement algorithm to improve the network common ASAINR iteratively.
 Specifically, let $\mv\Lambda(r)=[{\mv\lambda}_k(r)]$ be the updated IRS-user associations in the $r$-th iteration.
-Accordingly, the SINR achievable by each user $k$ is given by $\gamma_k(r)=\frac{\tilde\alpha^2_{k,k}({\mv \lambda}_k(r))}{\Gamma_k}, k \in \cal K$.
-In the $(r+1)$-th iteration, we first identify the user that achieves the lowest SINR among all users given $\mv\Lambda=\mv\Lambda(r)$, referred to as the bottleneck user and denoted as $k_b = \arg \mathop {\min}\limits_{k \in \cal K} \gamma_k(r)$.
-Obviously, if all IRSs have been assigned to user $k_b$, then its SINR cannot be further improved.
+Accordingly, the ASAINR achievable by each user $k$ is given by $\gamma_k(r)=\frac{\tilde\alpha^2_{k,k}({\mv \lambda}_k(r))}{\zeta_k}, k \in \cal K$.
+In the $(r+1)$-th iteration, we first identify the user that achieves the lowest ASAINR among all users given $\mv\Lambda=\mv\Lambda(r)$, referred to as the bottleneck user and denoted as $k_b = \arg \mathop {\min}\limits_{k \in \cal K} \gamma_k(r)$.
+Obviously, if all IRSs have been assigned to user $k_b$, then its ASAINR cannot be further improved.
 As such, the optimal IRS-user associations should assign all IRSs in $\cal J$ to user $k_b$, and the iteration can be terminated.
-Otherwise, according to Proposition \ref{IRSbalancing}, its achieved SINR can be improved by assigning it with one more IRS from another user, who, however, will achieve a lower SINR.
-If the assigned IRS is properly chosen to control the increase and decrease in the SINRs of these two users, respectively, the network common SINR could be improved.
+This may happen when, for example, the bottleneck user is severely blocked and the number of IRSs is small.
+Otherwise, according to Proposition \ref{IRSbalancing}, its achieved ASAINR can be improved by assigning it with one more IRS from another user, who, however, will achieve a lower ASAINR.
+If the assigned IRS is properly chosen to control the increase and decrease in the ASAINRs of these two users, respectively, the network common ASAINR could be improved.
 Mathematically, denote by $\Omega(r)=\{j | \lambda_{j,k}(r)=1, k \in {\cal K}, k \ne k_b\} \ne \emptyset$ the set of IRSs assigned to the other $K-1$ users after the $r$-th iteration.
 If an IRS $j, j \in \Omega(r)$ is assigned from its associated user $k'$ (with $\lambda_{j,k'}(r)=1$ and $k' \ne k_b$) to user $k_b$, let $\mv\Lambda(r,j)=[\mv\lambda_k(r,j)]$ denote the corresponding IRS-user associations.
 Obviously, we have

-Note that except users $k'$ and $k_b$, the SINRs of all other users in $\cal K$ are not changed after this change of assignment.
-As such, the updated network common SINR is given by
+Note that except users $k'$ and $k_b$, the ASAINRs of all other users in $\cal K$ are not changed after this change of assignment.
+This is because their associated and non-associated IRSs remain the same as before the above change of assignment.
+As such, the network common ASAINR is updated as